Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADServicePrincipalOAuth2PermissionGrant.md

 PS C:\> Get-AzureADServicePrincipalOAuth2PermissionGrant -ObjectId $ServicePrincipalId
 ```

-The first command gets the ID of a service principal by using the [Get-AzureADServicePrincipal](./Get-AzureADServicePrincipal.md) cmdlet.
+The first command gets the ID of a service principal by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet.
 The command stores the ID in the $ServicePrincipalId variable.

 The second command gets the OAuth2 permission grants of a service principal identified by $ServicePrincipalId.

 ## PARAMETERS

 ### -All
 If true, return all permission grants.
 If false, return the number of objects specified by the Top parameter

 ```yaml
 Type: Boolean